Kreswell/kreswell.github.io/_posts/Scratch.md

 For years, I've been wanting to do more writing.
 I've always wanted to be more involved in science communication.
 In fact, I think I'd like to make it the focus of my career, if the opportunities arise.
 But even more than that, I need to write for my own sake.
 I usually have a lot going on in my brain, and it's usually a tangled mess of a few hundred different thought fragments.
 Writing helps me get these threads out of my head and into a more concrete form where I can start to untangle them.
 So I set myself the goal of writing 10,000 words in 100 days, with the intention of keeping the posts very short and very frequent, to try to create a habit of writing regularly.

 Since I want to write (semi-)professionally about physics and math, I've been trying to keep the focus of my current posts on those topics.
 But I think that, instead, I need to give myself permission to write about *whatever*.
 I have a lot I want to say about physics and math, but that can wait, if need be.
+For now, I just need to write a.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE3MjcwNjU2NSwtMTA4NTAxNDExNywyMT
+eyJoaXN0b3J5IjpbMTQ4NTU0OTQ1NCwtMTA4NTAxNDExNywyMT
 E3MDY5OTI3LC0yMzEzMzMwMDIsNzQxOTY5ODc3XX0=
 -->